port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

     port:
       # highlight-start
       entity:
-        mappings: # Mappings between one Gitlab API object to a Port entity.
+        mappings: # Mappings between one GitLab API object to a Port entity.
 Each value is a JQ query.
           identifier: .namespace.full_path | gsub("/";"-")
           title: .name
           blueprint: '"microservice"'